bleednoevil/BloodyMonster/README.md

 I am available for public speaking on high level cybersecurity threats and bleeding-edge tool development.
 I am also available for consulting and roles in offensive cybersecurity as well.

-Contact me by DM or email me at nobloodyregrets@gmail.com
+## Reference
 ASCII art created using Christopher Johnson’s ASCII Art Collection: asciiart.website

+## Connect & Contact
+Connect with me at www.linkedin.com/in/raycervantes Contact me email me at nobloodyregrets@gmail.com